finos/rune-dsl/docs/rune-modelling-component.md

   set mileage:
     vehicle switch
+      PetrolCar      then 15 * fuelCapacity,   // assume 15 kilometres per litre of fuel
       ElectricCar    then 5 * batteryCapacity, // assume 5 kilometres per kWh of battery
-      Car                then 15 * fuelCapacity,   // assume 15 kilometres per litre of fuel
-      CombustibleVehicle then 80                   // for any other combustible vehicle, assume a mileage of 80 kilometres
+      PoweredVehicle then 80,                  // for any other powered vehicle, assume a mileage of 80 kilometres Bicycle        then 30                   // assume a mileage of 30 kilometres for a bicycle
 ```

-Note that within each case, you can access attributes specific to that case directly.
-The keyword `item` can be used to refer to the actual specific vehicle inside each case.

-As can be seen from the `Car` case in the example, case analysis may be *nested*: even though the `Vehicle` choice type does not include `Car` directly, it is included indirectly through the `CombustibleVehicle` choice type.
+Even though the `Vehicle` choice type does not include `PetrolCar` directly, it is included indirectly through the `PoweredVehicle` choice type, and thus can be used as a case.

 Similarly to enumerations, the syntax enforces you to cover all cases - or to add a `default` case at the end.
-In the example above, `Bicycle` is missing, so the `switch` operation will be highlighted in red.
+For example, leaving out the `Bicycle` case in the example above will result in the `switch` operation being highlighted in red.

 #### Operator Precedence